brianbuccola/brianbuccola.github.io/work.md

 - Brian Buccola and Andreas Haida.
 2017.
 [Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-lb].
 Submitted.
 - Brian Buccola, Isabelle Dautriche, and Emmanuel Chemla.
 2018.
 [Competition and symmetry in an artificial word learning task][competition-lb].
 Submitted.
-- Brian Buccola.
-2018.
-[A restriction on the distribution of exclusive *only*][only-snippet].
-Submitted (snippet).
 - Brian Buccola and Emmanuel Chemla.
 2018.
 [Two notes on the disjunct alternatives of disjunction][or-snippet].
-In revision (snippet).
+In revision.
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2018.
 [Conceptual alternatives: Competition in language and beyond][concepts-lb].
 In revision.
 - Brian Buccola.
 2017.
 [Bare numerals, collectivity, and genericity: A new puzzle][bare-num-lb].
 In revision.